 Mr Geiger began his career at the American Machine and Foundry Company in 1970.
 In 1972 he left to start his own business, involved in the distribution of machinery used in the processing of rubber and plastic, which he sold in 1978.
 He then established and developed AMS Packaging SA, which specialised in packaging for the high end perfumes and cosmetics market.
 This company was floated on the Paris stock exchange in 1987 and Mr Geiger left the company entirely in 1990.
 Between 1991 and 1995, he worked for a packaging company with operations primarily based in France and developed it into an international business.

 Reinold Geiger graduated from the Swiss Federal Institute of Technology in Zürich, Switzerland with a degree in engineering in 1969 and from INSEAD in Fontainebleu, France with a master’s degree in business administration in 1976.

-André Hoffmann, Executive Director and Vice-Chairman
+André Hoffmann, Executive Director, Vice-Chairman and Chief Executive Officer

 Mr Hoffmann has over 30 years of experience in the retail and distribution of cosmetics, luxury products and fashion in Asia-Pacific.
 He is a Director of Pacifique Agencies (Far East) Limited, which was a joint venture partner with the Company for the distribution of L’Occitane products in the Asia-Pacific region between 1995 and 2004.